ccrisc/ETF-portfolio/README.md

 This project is no longer mantained.
+As of March 2020 many ETF stocks are outdated, which causes interface to not work properly.
 <br>
-Stocks last update: March 2020 this may cause interface to not work properly if stocks are outdated

 <hr>

 <div align="center">